SAP-samples/sap-tech-bytes/draftposts/login.md

 btp login
 ```

-You should see, and respond, like this:
+You should see the following prompts, and should respond similar to what's shown here - see below for an explanation of the "Global account subdomain":

 ```
 SAP BTP command line interface (client v2.8.0)